mlpack/mlpack/doc/user/load_save.md

 ---

+### Examples of loading categorical data

-Example usage to load and manipulate an ARFF file.
+Load and manipulate an ARFF file.

 ```c++
 // Load a categorical dataset.